 We use social buttons such as Twitter, Google, Facebook and LinkedIn to share or bookmark pages on our site or email updates.
 Those sites may collect information about your internet activity, including if your visit to our site (even if you don’t click on the button if you’re logged on to their site).
 You should check the privacy and cookies policy of each of these sites to see how they use your information and find out how to opt out and delete such information.

 You are able to manage cookies.
 For more information click ‘here’.
 If you want to block all cookies all of the time you can set your computer preferences to do so.

 Our website does not require you to input personal data to use it.
 You may however volunteer personal data such as your name and email address to request information, updates and our services.
 That information is required to deal with your query appropriately.

 Any user of this website assumes all responsibility and risk for the use of this website and the Internet generally.
-Human Made disclaims all warranties, representations or endorsements, expressed or implied, with regard to the data, information and material included in, or accessible from, this website or the Internet, including, but not limited to, all implied warranties of merchantability, fitness for a particular purpose or non-infringement.
-Human Made has the right to discontinue, change or update any data, information or material included in the website without prior notice, and they do not assume any legal liability or responsibility for the accuracy, completeness or usefulness of any data, information or material included in, or accessible from, this website.
+Human Made disclaims all warranties, representations, or endorsements, expressed or implied, with regard to the data, information, and material included in, or accessible from, this website or the Internet, including, but not limited to, all implied warranties of merchantability, fitness for a particular purpose or non-infringement.
+Human Made has the right to discontinue, change or update any data, information, or material included in the website without prior notice, and they do not assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any data, information, or material included in, or accessible from, this website.
 No advice or information given by Human Made or its affiliated companies shall create any warranty.
-Neither Human Made nor its affiliated companies warrants that the data, information and material included in the website or on the Internet will be uninterruptible or error free or that any data, information, software or other material accessible from this website is free of viruses or other harmful components.
+Neither Human Made nor its affiliated companies warrant that the data, information, and material included in the website or on the Internet will be uninterruptible or error-free or that any data, information, software, or other material accessible from this website is free of viruses or other harmful components.